Covid 19 pandemic practice update July 2021

 - Only one support person to attend with orthodontic patient (for contact tracing), young children are exempt.

-- Patient scheduling remains between 60 and 70% of pre-Covid era; this is a major limitation with less preferred early and late appointments.
+- Patient scheduling is impacted by number of people permitted in the waiting room; this is a major limitation with less preferred early and late appointments.

 - Only new patient appointments to the practice are reminded, it is your responsibility to remember appointment times.